fezfez/php-json-schema-generator/README.md

 * JSON string
   * Defined [RFC 4627](http://tools.ietf.org/html/rfc4627)
   * No validation yet

-### Parsers To Be Supported
-* JSON/Schema Object
-  * Loading the Schema + Properties manually
-  * Can be built up easier with an API
-* Array
-  * Simple hash
-  * API to load an array
-  * Will validate the array structure
-* ArrayObject
-  * Similar to array hash
-* Doctrine Entity
-  * Use the Doctrine 2 infrastructure
-  * Generate the schema off the doctrine metadata
-  * Map to DB settings
-  * Allow map overrides
-* Extensible Objects
-  * Load user defined parsers
-  * Inherit major functionality

 ## Installation
 Simple, assuming you use composer.
 Add the below lines to your composer.json and run composer update.